joker-eph/githubmove/GitHubMove.rst

   svn co https://github.com/llvm-project/llvm/trunk

-The above works for both the monorepo and the multirepo, as we'll maintain the existing read-only views of the individual subprojects.
+The above works for both the monorepo and the multirepo, as we'll maintain the existing read-only views of the individual sub-projects.

 Checkout/Clone a Single Project, with Commit Access
 ---------------------------------------------------